linusLau-dws/aleave2/README.md

 UPDATE t_Metadata SET [Value] = '<new version number>' WHERE [Key] = 'VERSION_NUMBER'
 ```
 If local (SQLite) schema changed, use the onUpdate function of SQLHelper / FMDB on iOS to patch it.

+### iOS

+### Android

+1. Open Android Studio, select `Build` > `Generate Signed Bundle / APK…`

+2. Choose Android App Bundle if you wish to upload the app to Play Store, otherwise select APK.

+3. The .jks key store file is inside the same project.
+Locate it and put its path into the dialog.
+The key store password and key password are both `dw@4ndr01d`.

+4. Choose release for Build Type and click Finish.

+5. A dialog will appear at the bottom right corner of the screen.
+Click locate to open the container folder.